P1sec/QCSuper/docs/QCSuper architecture.md

 A module is a Python class which may expose different methods:

-* `__init__`: will receive the input object as its first argument, and optionally other arguments from the command line or interactive prompt (passed in order from the entry point `qcsuper.py`).
+* `__init__`: will receive the input object as its first argument, and optionally other arguments from the command line or interactive prompt (passed in sequence from the entry point `qcsuper.py`).
 * `on_init`: called when the connection to the Diag device was established.
 Not called when the input is not a device but a file containing recorded log data.
 * Callbacks triggered by a read on the input source:
   * `on_log`: called when an asynchronous response Diag protocol raw "log" was received.